 Slightly tighter version than previously, played on resonator guitar.

+Original version.
 Another make-it-up-as-you-go-along jobbie.
-The words have actually been following me around for a few months, but it wasn’t till I started playing about with a Csus2 tuning (CGCGCD) this afternoon that it clicked.
+The words had actually been following me around for a few months, but it wasn’t till I started playing about with a Csus2 tuning (CGCGCD) that it clicked.
+Retained for purely historical reasons, since I’m now likelier to play it in DADGAD.

 Words and music copyright David Harley, 2017.